OpenWaterFoundation/owf-learn-python/mkdocs-project/docs/dev-tasks/testing-pytest/testing-pytest.md

-# Development Tasks / Testing with pytest
+# Development Task / Testing with pytest

 Python programs can be tested using the `pytest` tool.